sergiocollado/potpourri/Notes_on_linux.md

 CLFS - Cross Linux From Scratch.
 BLFS - Beyond Linux From Scratch.
 LFS - Linux From Scratch. [http://www.linuxfromscratch.org/]

+## USER SPACE AND KERNEL SPACE

+### user space

+user space is the part of the memory where all the user mode application run, and that memory can be swapped at any time, when necessary.

+user space processes then run in its own virtual memory addresses space, and unless specifically requested cannot address the memory of other processes. (tring to read a memory out of their space is the famous segmentation faolt error).

+### kernel space

+kernel space is restricted and exclusively reserverd for running the kernel, kernel extension, modules and drivers.

+linux kernel space gives full access to the hardware,

+user application
+ V
+gnu glibc             ..........user space /\
+ V
+system call interface ............kernel space V
+ V
+kernel
+ V
+architecture dependant kernel code
+ V
+hardware platform

 ## ABOUT OPEN SOURCE SOFTWARE LICENSES.